DavesCodeMusings/ftpdlite/ADMINISTRATION.md

 The first user account created will be given read-write access to all files on the microcontroller's filesystem.
 Any additional accounts will be given read-only access.
 In the example of Figure 2 above, user _felicia_ can upload and download files, delete files, create and remove directories.
 User _craig_ can only download files.

 ## System Administration Privileges
 There are also a number of SITE commands that anyone can use to perform system tasks like you might do at a shell prompt.
 Type `SITE help` to get a list with descriptions.
-There are also two that require privileged access are:
+There are two that require privileged access to perform.
+These are:
 * `SITE kick` to forcibly disconnect a session.
 * `SITE shutdown` to deepsleep or reboot the server.

 Only the user with read-write access can perform these privileged actions.

+## Additional RAM
+FTPdLite with one or two user accounts is not very memory intensive, but if you're planning to serve files to a large number of simultaneous users, consider a microcontroller with PSRAM and a MicroPython image that supports it.
+Though for most people, this won't be required.

 ## Expanded Storage Space
 If you're intending to use FTPdLite to offer more than a handful of files, you can attach a microSD card socket to the system.
 With this, you'll get multiple gigabytes of cheap storage and you won't risk wear and tear on your microcontroller's flash RAM.